 This noise study has been completed to determine the noise impacts to and from the proposed residential project.
-The project is located north of State Route 78 (SR-78) and east of Las Posas Road between W. Mission Road and Armorlite Drive in the City of San Marcos CA. The project is located adjacent to the San Diego Northern Railroad (SDNR) consisting of Sprinter service operated by the NCTD.
+The project is located north of State Route 78 (SR-78) and Mission Road along the east side of Woodward Street in the Richland neighborhood in the City of San Marcos CA.